nvms/wingman/README.md

   // Optional.
   maxTokens: 4096,
   // Optional.
+  // This determins what to do with the code that the model generates.
-  // Possible values: "none", "buffer", "replace", "afterSelected", "beforeSelected"
+  // Possible values:
+  // - "none": Do nothing - just show the reply in the conversation window.
+  // - "buffer": Put the entire reply in a new window.
+  // - "replace": Replace the originally selected text with the first code block of the reply.
+  // - "beforeSelected": Places the text from the first code block of the reply before the originally selected text.
+  // - "afterSelected": Places the text from the first code block of the reply after the originally selected text.
-  callbackType: CallbackType.None,
+  callbackType: "none",
   // Optional.
-Used to replace {{language_instructions}} interpolation.
+  // Used to replace {{language_instructions}} interpolation.
+  // e.g. If the language ID of the active editor is "typescript",
+  // then {{language_instructions}} is replaced with languageInstructions.typescript
   languageInstructions: {
     javascript: "Use modern JavaScript syntax.",
     typescript: "Use modern TypeScript syntax.",